Why It’s Never Too Early To Think About Christmas

 It seems the older you get, the more quickly time flies - whether you’re having fun or not.
-Can you really believe it’s the end of September, already?
-Doesn’t it seem that just last a few weeks ago we were making plans and resolutions for what 2017 would bring?
+Can you really believe we’re into the second half of the year, already?
+Doesn’t it seem that just a few weeks ago we were making plans and resolutions for what the new year would bring?
 Christmas will be here before you know it, and there’s certainly no harm in being prepared.

 How many of you have ever said, “Christmas has crept up on me this year!” or “I could do with an extra few weeks”.
 Go on, be honest.
 It’s the same date every year so you know it’s coming.
 Why were you so surprised?
 We appreciate that life often gets in the way, it’s full of unforeseen trials and tribulations, we get that.
 That’s why it’s even more important start planning sooner rather than later!

-If, like us, you are planning a whole raft of handmade gifts, you seriously need to begin working on a to-make list, that’s if you haven’t already started.
+If, like us, you are planning a whole raft of handmade gifts, you should probably begin working on a to-make list, that’s if you haven’t already started.
 Whether it’s knitting, sewing, pottery, papercraft or jewellery, some handcrafted projects just can’t be rushed.
 Give yourself plenty of time to plan, buy and make.

 If the aforementioned trials and tribulations do occur, starting now will ensure you have time to come up with a contingency.
 That could simply be a smaller and quicker crafty make, or something shop-bought that will still be appreciated by the recipient.